-Dollar rampage spurs FX interventions, speculation of big G7 move
+Dollar rampage spurs FX interventions, talk of big G7 move

 “Dollar strength is unwelcome for the U.S. as it tightens financial conditions but for the rest of world it tightens financial conditions even more because many countries are highly dollarised or they have dollar debt,” said Claire Dissaux, head of global economics & strategy at Millennium Global Investments.

-She doubts so far the pain from the dollar is big enough for Washington to ponder intervention — alone or with G7 peers — and says containing the raging selloff in equity markets will be the greater focus.
+She doubts so far the pain from the dollar is big enough for Washington to ponder intervention - alone or with G7 peers - and says containing the raging sell-off in equity markets will be the greater focus.

 Plus there are the logistics of coordinating such a move with other central banks, many of which will not be keen to see their own currencies strengthening even as world growth nosedives.